alsosprachben/mnvkd/README.md

 Coroutines within the micro-process pass execution around within a single dispatch, only involving the memory in the micro-heap.
 When the micro-process is not running, its micro-heap has read access disabled.
 To continue execution, a network poller dispatches the inter-futures back to their micro-processes, re-enabling read access by reference from the I/O inter-future object.

-The network poller is therefore a privileged process is effectively the kernel.
+The network poller is therefore a privileged process that is effectively the kernel.
 There is [a proposed design for system calls to protect this privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling), forming a new type of isolating virtualization.

 ### Vectorings: I/O Vector Ring Buffers